Doctor insights on:

 - Can anemia cause vertigo?

-- Can diabetes cause vertigo?
+- Does paint fumes cause vertigo?

 - Can allergies cause vertigo head pressure runny nose ear pain?

-- Can taking supplements cause vertigo?
+- Can staring at a computer screen cause vertigo?

-- Can fluid in the ear cause vertigo?
+- Can allergies cause mild rocking vertigo?

 - Can allergy to mold cause vertigo?